davisanc/AzureSecurityLabs/README.md

 **Configure network rules**

-The idea is to permit DNS traffic to go through the Firewall from a L3/L4 perspective
+The idea is to permit DNS traffic to our DNS server to go through the Firewall (from a L3/L4 perspective)

 1. Click Add network rule collection.
 2. For Name, type Net-Coll01.